If you're looking to learn about the different types of heels and high heel styles for women, your search is over!

 Now that I've given you plenty of food for thought when it comes to the different types of heels, high heel styles and heel types, I hope you feel better acquainted with all of them.

-It all shows how much more difficult getting dressed with the right heels can be.
+It all shows how much more difficult getting dressed in the right heels can be.
 Well, at least it is for me!

 Which heels are your favorite high heel types?
 Any high heel names and/or heel styles that got you scratching your head?
-Let me know in the comments below.
-I’d love to know!